davidfcarr/rsvpmaker-for-toastmasters/readme.txt

-Role data and speech details recorded on a Free Toast Host can now be imported so that it will be reflected in reports run on the website.
+Role data and speech details recorded on a FreeToastHost can now be imported so that it will be reflected in reports run on the website.